Azure-for-Startups/Content/README.md

    ###*Tutorials and Sample code*
      <table class="table table-bordered table-striped table-hover">
 	<tr>
-	  <td><b>[Import data to DocumentDB with the Database Migration tool] (https://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/)</b> – Learn how to use the open source DocumentDB data migration tool to import data to Azure DocumentDB</td>
+	  <td valign="top"><b>[Import data to DocumentDB with the Database Migration tool] (https://azure.microsoft.com/en-us/documentation/articles/documentdb-import-data/)</b> – Learn how to use the open source DocumentDB data migration tool to import data to Azure DocumentDB</td>
-	  <td><b>[Install MongoDB on a Windows VM] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-install-mongodb/)</b> – Learn how to install MongoDB on a Windows VM in Azure.</td>
+	  <td valign="top"><b>[Install MongoDB on a Windows VM] (https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-classic-install-mongodb/)</b> – Learn how to install MongoDB on a Windows VM in Azure.</td>
-          <td><b>[Install MongoDB on Linux] (https://docs.mongodb.com/v3.0/administration/install-on-linux/)</b> - Learn how to install MongoDB on a Linux VM in Azure.</td>
+          <td valign="top"><b>[Install MongoDB on Linux] (https://docs.mongodb.com/v3.0/administration/install-on-linux/)</b> - Learn how to install MongoDB on a Linux VM in Azure.</td>
-          <td><b>[Create a web app that connects to MongoDB] (https://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-store-data-mongodb-vm/)</b> – Learn how to create a web page in Azure that connects to MongoDB running on a VM.</td>
+          <td valign="top"><b>[Create a web app that connects to MongoDB] (https://azure.microsoft.com/en-us/documentation/articles/web-sites-dotnet-store-data-mongodb-vm/)</b> – Learn how to create a web page in Azure that connects to MongoDB running on a VM.</td>
 	  </tr>
      </table>